christophenoel/geozarr-spec/geozarr-spec.md

 -}

-## Specific Recommendations
+## Use Cases

 ### Multispectral Data

-If the optical sensor captures spectral bands for different resolution, various structure might be considered:
-* The root group holds the highest resolution dataset, and children groups the other resolutions.
+If the optical sensor captures spectral bands for different resolution, it is RECOMMENDED to hold the highest resolution dataset, and children groups the other resolutions.
-* TBD

 By the way, the spectral band itself might be represented in different maneer:
 * If the band is represented in a dedicated array variable, As an array